ngless-toolkit/ngless/docs/sources/modules.md

         - "Paper 1"
         - "Paper 2"

+## Minimal NGLess Version

+External modules can specify a minimal NGLess version that they need to run.
+This is optional, but if it is used, you need to additionally supply a reason for the requirement (using the aptly-named `reason` field):

+    min-ngless-version:
+        min-version: "1.3"
+        reason: "The min-ngless-version field is only supported since NGLess 1.3"

 ## Internal Modules

 This is very advanced as it requires writing Haskell code which can then